MegganRaad/megganpereyra/README.md

-- 👋 Hi, I’m @megganpereyra also known as Embersunn
+- 👋 Hi, I’m meggan pereyra also known as @embersunn
 - 👀 I’m currently interested in Ethereum Blockchain Development
-- 🌱 I’m currently learning Data structures & Algorithms
+- 🌱 I’m also currently learning Data structures & Algorithms
 - 📫 How to reach me: embersunn.dev@gmail.com

 <!---